 Business leaders have ready access to a number of potentially game-changing commercial ideas and resources at their fingertips.
 It can be tempting to chase after a new SAP integration (pricing tools software) to complex pricing issues, rush into hiring (weak pricing manager job description), or follow new research on cloud pricing because they all seem to provide some relief or a solution to a complex problem.
 What’s harder, but far more valuable, is to embrace the business problem and address it at the root.

 Spend some time with your teams understanding your pricing situation and commercial challenges right now until they no longer pose a threat.
 Study them from various viewpoints and angles, and understand them on a deeper level.
 Rather than narrowing the scope of your final decision and options by rushing to hire a pricing team, remain receptive to the important problem – one tied to customer value, teams and commercial structures.

 Uncomfortable truths will surface.
 You may find silos and too many priorities.
-You may even be top heavy and conflict avoidant.
-But, you may be inspired to rip out business units, breakdown customer & product data and P&Ls, and integrate new pricing teams with existing teams in ways you have never done before.
+You may even be top-heavy and conflict avoidant.
+Also, you may be inspired to rip out business units, break down customer and product data, P&Ls and integrate new pricing teams with existing teams in ways you have never done before.

-How leading businesses build their commercial teams – good pricing manager job description
+How leading businesses build their commercial teams with a good pricing manager job description

 When the pricing function is not thought out or designed to fit the business prior to a new team coming on board, its purpose and effort can be diminished by well-intentioned but harmful pricing bureaucracy, endless reports and analysis that does not get either read or acted upon.
 Even effective teams can be rendered ineffective when there is a lack of buy-in, mandate or support from key stakeholders in the business.